Women, Objects of Desire (Even for Women?)

 Laurelle’s sample showed a higher interest in threesomes than a survey that I have yet to

 post.
 Her sample comes from family, friends and coworkers, while mine comes from women’s psych and women’s studies students.
 Maybe she runs with a more experimental crowd.

 Still, interesting that these straight women were more interested in sex with two women than two men.
 And that bi men felt the same way.

 The results lend support to the notion that women are seen more sexually than men even among straight women and bi men (at least when they’re in the role of a sex-object casual hookup).
 Biology?
 More likely culture.

 From the time girls are small they are bombarded with sexualized images of women, but encounter relatively few such images of men.
 Any wonder, then, that even hetero women can end up seeing women as sexier than men?
 Some call if female sexual alienation.
 When we live in a world that is more controlled by men than by women, on some level we all end up seeing the world through male eyes.

-Posted on October 3, 2011, in feminism, gender, men, psychology, sex, sexism, women and tagged feminism, gay/lesbian/bi issues, gender, men, psychology, sex, sexism, threesomes, women.
+Posted on October 3, 2011, in feminism, gender, men, psychology, sex and sexuality, sexism, women and tagged feminism, gay/lesbian/bi issues, gender, men, psychology, sex and sexuality, sexism, threesomes, women.
 Bookmark the permalink.
-21 Comments.
+26 Comments.